-Hospital to Home (H2H) is our flagship newborn follow-up programme designed to support high-risk infants both in the hospital and when they return home.
-It strengthens care for infants during admission to a neonatal unit through comprehensive parent education programmes and promoting care that encourages healthy brain development.
-It also provides regular at-home follow-up support to these vulnerable infants for six months after discharge through a network of volunteer community health workers.
-H2H sits in the 'follow up and early-intervention' arm of AdaraNewborn.
+Hospital to Home (H2H) is our flagship newborn follow-up programme supporting high-risk infants in the hospital and after going home.
+It strengthens care for infants in a neonatal unit through parent programmes and promotion of care that encourages brain development.
+It also provides regular athome follow-up support after discharge through a network of community health workers.
+H2H sits in the 'follow-up' arm of AdaraNewborn.